-I had the chance to attend the event, along with Paul and Becky, my English friends, and Margot, another French woman who was staying with us at the Danakan losmen.
+I was lucky enough to attend the event, along with Paul and Becky, my English friends, and Margot, another French girl who was staying with us at the Danakan losmen.
 One of the young guys from the WWF Center had given us an appointment, saying that they would release the little turtles at 9pm.

-Once is not customary in Indonesia: for the release of turtles, it's time...
-And we arrived just in time on the beach to see the tiny creatures dashing boldly towards the waves.
+Once is not usual in Indonesia: for the release of turtles, time is time...
+And we arrived just in time on the beach to see the tiny creatures dashing fearlessly towards the waves.

 It's a moving spectacle to watch these dozens of baby turtles wander the waves in the dim light.

 You have to turn off the lamps, limit the photos because of the flashes...
 It disturbs the little animals, which then start to climb on your bare feet, magnetized by the light.
 Above all, don't move, so as not to risk crushing them!

 The immense, dark sea soon takes them.
 Barely 1% will survive.
 They have no shortage of predators.
 At this age, they are easy and fragile prey.

 Small turtle will become big, as long as God gives it life ...

 Derawan, the turtle island

 In Derawan, evening and morning, when I take the fresh air on the terrace of my room on stilts, I hear the breath of the turtles which come to breathe on the surface.

-Every day, you can swim with them, observe them just with a mask and a snorkel.
+Every day, you can swim with them, observe them with just a mask and a snorkel.
 The turtles of Derawan are not very shy.